 The arch of the Meloncello along Saragozza street emphasizes the start of the climb.
 The work is of the architect Carlo Francesco Dotti.
 And it seems that the designer Francesco Bibiena assisted him.
-As a result, this is a building in baroque style, where both pedestrian and vehicle traffic moves undisturbed.
+As a result, a baroque style building where both pedestrian and vehicle traffic moves undisturbed.

 Carlo Francesco Dotti built the present church between 1723 and 1757.
 As a replacement of a previous fifteenth century building.
 While his son Giovanni Giacomo completed the two outside tribunes in 1774.
 In accordance with the Bolognese tradition, the outside structure looks devoid of any emphatic decorations.
 In fact, the simplicity characterized the curved profile on which the dome is set.
 Within an elliptical floor plan, the interior spaces dilate a Greek cross.
 It Culminates with the high altar that stands before the chapel of the Virgin.

-The Sanctuary is the destination of pilgrimages connected to the devotion of the Beata Vergine of San Luca.
+The Sanctuary, located on the hill with stunning views on the Po valley and the Apennine mountain, is the destination of pilgrimages connected to the devotion of the Beata Vergine of San Luca.
 So as a comforting visual landing place for the Bolognese people that return in the city.
 The Sanctuary placed on the “Colle della Guardia” is one of the symbols of Bologna.

 You can reach the sanctuary of the Madonna di San Luca in different ways.
 By car, you can take the road that is beside the portico till the church.
 Or you can use the “San Luca Express”, a tourist line linking the center of Bologna and the Basilica of San Luca.
 But, in my opinion, the best way is to walk, starting from the gate of Saragozza.
 Obviously, with this solution, it is strongly recommended comfortable clothing!
 Keep with you a bottle of water and proceed calmly.
 With no rush, the climb takes about 1 hour and 30 minutes.